tinhuynh/foi-management-public/README.md

 **Webhook → Azure Function → Service Bus → Logic App consumer**.
 Includes correlation IDs, structured validation outcomes, and clear technical
 error surfaces for reliable multi-system orchestration.

+The solution also implements a dedicated **Email Intake Ingestion workflow** using Azure Logic Apps.
+This workflow monitors a secure FOI mailbox, extracts attachments and message metadata, performs structured parsing and validation, and submits the payload into the FOI staging pipeline.
+It automatically tags the source, captures sender details, and hands off to Dataverse for downstream business processing and audit logging.

+This ensures that both internal platform-initiated events (via Webhook triggered on FOI Request creation) and operational email-based submissions are handled consistently, reliably, and with full observability.

 ---